Hear from past winners and judges of the W Awards and apply today

 Source: Onnis Luque

-Lesley Lokko, Pritzker, Pace, W awards 2019 judge
+Lesley Lokko, architect, academic, and novelist, W Awards 2019 judge

 ‘We need role models for every young woman out there.
 The more you are able to see yourself reflected in the wider culture, the more important it is: this is a platform and we can’t ever assume that this work is over.